-RT-314 Radiographic Procedures and Evaluation III: Skull and Neck Pre-requisite RT-213 2 Credits
+RT-314 Radiographic Procedures and Evaluation III: Skull and Neck

 The students will acquire knowledge in the study of radiographic procedures related to cranial structures, facial bones, and neck.
 This includes a discussion of exposure techniques, positioning skills, medical indications, and indications for special and optional projections to be performed in traumatized patients and special studies on this anatomical region.
 Learning includes class discussions and hands-on labs, with assessments based on practical skills and theoretical exams.